Skip to content

 We will inform each recipient to whom the personal data have been disclosed of any restriction of processing carried out as described above, unless this proves impossible or involves a disproportionate effort.
 If you wish to obtain information about these recipients, please feel free to contact us using our contact details at the bottom of this policy.

-Right to data portability (Article 20 of the GDPR)
+Right to Data Portability (Article 20 of GDPR)

 You have the right to obtain from us your personal data in a structured, commonly used and machine-readable format.
 You also have the right to have your personal data transferred to another controller where technically feasible ("data portability").